 - Manage compliance documentation

-Pros: Lower cost, more control, better understanding of your security posture
+Pros: Lower cost, more control, sharper understanding of your security posture

 Cons: Higher technical burden, compliance risk if misconfigured